Tedconner23/RTS1/README.md

   - Expose events such as `OnResourceChanged` from `PlayerStats` or `ResourceManager`.
   - Implement a **`ResourceUI`** script to update the HUD whenever these events fire.

+### Buildings and Tech

+- Validate placement using build overlays and collision checks.
+  - Create a **`BuildingPlacer`** manager responsible for preview models and validating positions using physics or the NavMesh.
+  - `Spawner` should call `BuildingPlacer.PlaceBuilding` when the player chooses a structure.
+- Show construction progress visuals and handle building upgrades.
+  - Add a **`ConstructionSite`** component to `RTSBuilding` which runs a progress coroutine and fires events for the UI.
+  - Implement `UpgradeTo(RTSBuilding nextTier)` to swap models and stats when upgrades finish.
+- Implement a tech tree for unlocking new units, upgrades and building tiers.
+  - Introduce a **`TechTree`** class with `IsUnlocked(string id)` and `Unlock(string id)` methods.
+  - `ToolbarHandler` and `Spawner` query `TechTree` to enable or disable buttons.
+- Provide rally points and production queues through `ToolbarHandler`.
+  - Extend buildings with a **`RallyPoint`** property and a `SetRallyPoint(Vector3 position)` function used by `rtsUnit.Spawn`.
+  - Production queues rely on the `ProductionQueue` class from the units section.
 ### Units

 - Expand `RTSUnit` with combat, health and death handling.